 - Cost: Zenni frames run from $5.95 to $49.95; Payne frames range from $5.95 to $59.95.

 - Shipping: Shipping costs and speeds are nearly identical for both companies.

 - Returns: The return process is essentially the same for both brands.

 - Zenni frequently collaborates with designers and celebrities, such as Rashida Jones and Cynthia Rowley.
 Payne does not appear to offer such collaborations.

 - Zenni has a larger variety of styles and colors.

-    - Zenni’s Virtual Try-On is more advanced and easier to use than Payne’s.
-Based on our first-hand testing Zenni’s Try-On feature is more reliable than Payne’s and allows you to see how the glasses look on you from multiple angles.
+- Zenni’s virtual try-on technology is more advanced and easier to use than Payne’s.
+Based on our firsthand testing, Zenni’s try-on feature is more reliable than Payne’s and allows you to see how the glasses look on you from multiple angles.
 Zenni lets you use either video or photos of yourself.

 Ash Fisher is a writer and comedian living with hypermobile Ehlers-Danlos syndrome.
 When she’s not having a wobbly-baby-deer day, she’s hiking with her corgi, Vincent.
 She lives in Oakland, California.
 Learn more about her on her website.